klimisa/TrainTicketMachine/README.md

 the first methods takes a name and returns a tuple `((IList<string> stations, IList<char> nextChars))` and the second method `Initialize` is to initialize the trie when the app starts.

 #### TrainTicketMachine.Domain
 There is not really a true domain here, but just to give a bit of strictness in our app there is a `TrainStation` value object used in the repository `ITrainStationRepository` which retrieves the train stations from whatever source we implement it with.
 In our case the implementation is an in-memory and exists `TrainTicketMachine.Repository` project.

-The `TrainStationName` it's the other value object which has a validation rule for the name of the train station and inn the case of an empty name it throws an `TrainStationNameIsEmptyException`.
+The `TrainStationName` it's the other value object which has a validation rule for the name of the train station and in the case of an empty name it throws an `TrainStationNameIsEmptyException`.
-It used to restrict the `FindByTrainStationNameQueryRequest` from receiving an empty name.
+It used to protect the `FindByTrainStationNameQueryRequest` from receiving an empty name.

 #### TrainTicketMachine.Repository
 The implementation of the `ITrainStationRepository` is an in-memory list of train station names.